WordPress/gutenberg/packages/create-block/README.md

 ## Available Commands [ESNext template]

-When bootstraped with the `esnext` templateyou can run several commands inside the directory:
+When bootstraped with the `esnext` template, you can run several commands inside the directory:

 ```bash
 $ npm start